lmoss6/bzan552/Case_3_-_Donation_Area_Associations.md

 For our predictive model, we decided to use LASSO (Least Absolute Shrinkage and Selection Operator), which required us to clean our data to get all the variables into a numeric format and also handle missing values.
 To do this, we created binary/dummy variables for each of the GENDER, MARITAL\_STATUS, and MAJOR categories.
 We also binned the AGE and GRADUATION\_YR categories into dummy variables by decade, which accomplished two things for us.
 First, it allowed us to account for potential non-linearity in relationships of these variables with the target variable.
 For example, in giving, sometimes the likelihood of someone making a gift increases until they hit their 60s-70s and then starts to decrease again.
 This method also allowed us to handle the missing values that were present in both of these categories.

-Once all these steps were done, we were now left with a much larger dataset that contained many dummy variables for the converted categorical variables, but which was now formatted for us to be able to run LASSO.
+Once all these steps were done, we were left with a much larger dataset that contained many dummy variables for the converted categorical variables, but which was now formatted for us to be able to run LASSO.

 ``` r
 table(donations.target$TARGET)